SELF-Technology/self-chain-public/docs/developing-self/governance.md

 ---

-*"In decentralization we trust — governance is how we verify."* – SELF Chain Community
+*"In decentralization we trust, but verify through governance."* - SELF Chain Community